aniketdhage1508/Attendance-System-using-Face-Recognition/README.md

 # Attendance-System-using-Face-Recognition
-Certainly!
-Below is a detailed README for your GitHub repository:

----

-# Face Recognition Attendance System

 This project implements a Face Recognition Attendance System using Python, OpenCV, and face_recognition library.
 The system captures real-time video feed from a camera, detects faces, recognizes them by comparing with a pre-loaded database, and marks attendance in a CSV file.